 There’s another thing happening in “All-American,” a dual process of humanization and mythologization—a man being honored even as he’s transformed into an image.
 This gets at an important paradox at the heart of rock and roll: the way artists become these super-heroic figures of titanic chemistry and profound sexual authority, but who can also sing about heartbreak and rejection and loneliness.

 “I’ll give you an example,” JD said.
 “Lightnin’ Hopkins is one of my favorite artists ever.
 I love everything about him: I love the sound of his guitar, I love his guitar playing, I love the conversational quality to his voice when he’s singing.
 I love his rhythms—he had the hottest, hottest rhythms—and he was just the coolest-looking guy ever.
-Sometimes he’s got a cowboy hat on and sunglasses, like the cool Cary Grant sunglasses.
+Sometimes he’s got a cowboy hat on and sunglasses, like the cool Cary Grant Mirrored Aviator Sunglasses.
 And then sometimes he’s got a really nice plaid shirt buttoned all the way to the top with a cardigan tied around his shoulders.
 Just this effortlessly cool guy.
 But if you listen to his lyrics, it doesn’t match the other stuff.”

 Hopkins sang a mud-low, blood-soaked blues, such as in “Bring Me My Shotgun,” about a jealous husband headed off to kill his woman because “she’s fooling around with too many men.”
 When she’s dead, Lightnin’ sings, “I’m goin’ to throw her in that deep-dug well / hide her from everybody, they won’t know where she at.”

 But then JD said, “I find myself caring so much less about blues lyrics than compared to all the other stuff.
 I never really was like, ‘Oh man, what a great songwriter’ when I think about a lot of people.
 It’s more about the whole thing, the song and everything else with it.